5 key soft skills to thrive in an age of technology and digitalisation

 Ultimately, from efficiency to safety, automation enables a great number of benefits to the energy workforce.
 At times, these changes can seem destabilising – but it’s through the engagement of social and emotional factors that companies and candidates can ensure they do not just survive in the automation age, but lead it.

-Sara Howren is US Recruitment Director – Contract Hire at Airswift
+This post was written by: Sara Howren, US Recruitment Director – Contract Hire at Airswift